Information for Visiting Astronomers

 Get acquainted with your instrument.
 The links on the left-side menu bar will take you to the various instruments web pages.
-Please be sure to read the documentation in there.
+Please, be sure to read the documentation.
 In particular, some of the instruments have some specific instructions and recommendations for visiting astronomers, accessible through the "visitor" link on each of the instrument web page.

 - When arriving at Paranal

 Much of the important information regarding your stay on Paranal is summarised on the Paranal Site Information and Logistics page.

 You will have two nights on Paranal prior to the start of your run, in order to finalize your observation strategy and your observation blocks together with your operation specialist / support astronomer and your night astronomer.

 You are kindly requested to stay in the observatory Residencia while you are preparing your observations and until the beginning of your run.
 Visitors are not allowed to drive on the mountain, transportation to the telescope is arranged with your support astronomer.

 Visiting astronomers are asked to prepare their observations on their personal laptops.
 If required, a Linux PC in the Residencia can be requested for the preparation of your observation blocks (see Computing).
 If you have any problem with that PC, please contact your day-time support astronomer.
 These PCs have all instrument preparation software installed, as well as the SciSoft suite of astronomical software.
 See the SciSoft Computer Page for details and instructions, and the Data Reduction Software page for information on what is available where and details about the configuration.

 Please make sure to discuss your observing strategy with your supporting operation specialist or daytime astronomer.
 For very specific questions or special details, you can request to discuss them with the night astronomer.

 - FORS2: the fims files are saved in the directory .fims/SET whereas you can put your image in .fims/PREP.